SERP Analysis: What It Is and Why It Matters

 If you’re running a manual SERP analysis in this first situation, it is beneficial as it allows you to keep a pulse on what’s working for keywords that you are aiming to rank for with existing content.

-You may often realize that keywords you don’t rank for are the ones where you failed to consider whether or not the content asset you’ve created is actually relevant to readers.
+You may often realize that keywords you don’t rank for are the ones where you failed to consider whether or not the content asset you’ve created is actually relevant to searchers.

 - Keywords that you wish to rank for with new content

 It’s more efficient to conduct a SERP analysis before you start producing content because it will save you both time and money in the long run.
-So you’ll want to examine the intention behind the user’s searches.
+When doing this, you’ll want to examine the intention behind the user’s searches.

 A great example of this is if you are thinking of ranking for “Thailand Travel Guide”, you should be considering whether the user is looking for an informative guide about traveling in Thailand or an actual human guide to show them around Thailand.